VIP style: Characteristics

 Common exterior modifications on VIP style cars include modified suspension to achieve a lowered ride height, typically using coilovers or air suspension, and often also modified or custom control arms, suspension knuckles, tie rods and more; 3 piece wheels, often in wide configurations with low offsets that sit flush with the fenders or tuck inside of them; modified exhausts; LED lighting; upgraded larger brakes; and body kits, which can range from simple lip kits or fender flares to more extensive custom widebody setups.
 It is not uncommon to see significant negative camber on many VIP style cars.
 Less commonly, some VIP cars have been known to feature chopped roofs, as well grilles, headlights or taillights from other vehicles, typically a newer vehicle from the same brand (e.g. UCF30 Celsior front on a UCF20 Celsior) or from a European car such as a Mercedes.

 Common interior modifications on VIP style cars include custom upholstery (most commonly leather), window curtains, headrest pillows, seat cushions, tray tables, upgraded stereo systems, illuminated trunk audio displays, storage for champagne flutes and alcoholic drinks, chandeliers, starlight headliners, and more.
 Traditional VIP style colours are black, white, grey and silver, however, as the style has evolved, many builders have also embraced more bright and flashy colors as well.

 The appearance of these vehicles is regarded in Japan as conspicuous and attention-seeking, as owning this type of vehicle is expensive with regards to Japan's annual road taxes.

 Cars used

 The majority of VIP cars are luxury sedans from Japanese automakers such as Toyota (Aristo, Celsior, Century, Crown Majesta, Crown) and Nissan (Cedric/Gloria/Fuga, Cima/President), as well as sometimes Honda (Legend, Vigor/Inspire), Mitsubishi (Proudia/Dignity, Diamante), and Mazda (Sentia/929, Millenia).
 Mid size sedans from these brands are also often used.
 Although most VIP builders use Japanese cars, certain foreign cars have also been popular, most notably many sedan models from Mercedes, as well as the Chrysler 300.
 As automotive enthusiasts began to put their own spin on VIP, everything from minivans like the Toyota Estima and Honda Odyssey, to smaller cars like the Suzuki Wagon R and Toyota bB, have received similar modifications.

 American enthusiasts often use USDM Japanese sedans, such as the Lexus GS, Lexus LS, Infiniti Q45, Infiniti M45, and Acura RL.
 Sometimes, American enthusiasts will swap the badges for their JDM counterparts (i.e., Toyota Celsior badges on a Lexus LS), while some Japanese enthusiasts do the opposite and put USDM badges on their cars.

-Some of the brands commonly associated with VIP style modifications include Aimgain, Admiration Amistad, BBS, Black Pearl Complete, Fabulous, Garson, Impul, Job Design, J-Unit, Junction Produce, K-Break, Mode Parfume, OZ, SSR, Super Star Wheels, T-Demand, Ulterior Motives, Vlene, Wald, Weds, Work Wheels and 326Power.
+Some of the brands commonly associated with VIP style modifications include Artisan Spirits, Aimgain, Admiration Amistad, BBS, Black Pearl Complete, Fabulous, Garson, Impul, Job Design, J-Unit, Junction Produce, K-Break, Mode Parfume, OZ, SSR, Super Star Wheels, T-Demand, Ulterior Motives, Vlene, Wald, Weds, Work Wheels and 326power.